Martins River

 The Trans Canada Trail crosses Martins River on this former rail bridge.

-Martins River is a community in the Canadian province of Nova Scotia, located in the Lunenburg Municipal District in Lunenburg County.
+Martins River is a community in the Canadian province of Nova Scotia, located in Lunenburg County.
 It takes its name from the river which flows through the community.
 A section of the Trans Canada Trail passes through the community on the former alignment of the Halifax and Southwestern Railway.